ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 * **smart.lastCommandObj*** contains an JSON string that can be parsed to an object containing the following information
   * **words** contains the received words in an array
   * **intent** contains the type of query.
 Possible values currently are "askDevice", "controlDevice", "actionStart", "actionEnd", "askWhen", "askWhere", "askWho"
-  * **deviceId** contains a deviceId identifying the device the request was send to, delivered by Amazon, will be empty string if not provided
+  * **deviceId** contains a deviceId identifying the device the request was sent to, delivered by Amazon, will be empty string if not provided
   * **sessionId** contains a sessionId of the Skill session, should be the same if multiple commands were spoken, delivered by Amazon, will be empty string if not provided
   * **userId** contains a userId from the device owner (or maybe later the user that was interacting with the skill), delivered by Amazon, will be empty string if not provided